Discover Cokethorpe

 They are supported across this breadth with a truly individual focus.
 Small class sizes allow for a tailored educational experience to best support each pupil’s learning.
 This is reinforced and furthered by the strong tutoring system, which provides academic and pastoral support to pupils each day.

 We embrace the diversity of children’s talents, ideas and experiences, and our ethos demonstrates this by focusing on providing the right environment for them all to excel.
-This is reflected in our strategic development actions and intents: promoting academic excellence; providing a nurturing environment; delivering opportunity to every pupil; extending the impact of our outreach; creating a community for life; preparing pupils for the future as global citizens.
-Read our Strategy 2021-2026 and Strategy Update 2022 documents for further details.

 A welcome from our: